artnod78/KSP-DMP-Manager/README.md

-# Luna Multiplayer - Linux Server Management Scripts
+# Linux Management Scripts for Luna Multi Player Server
-The **Linux Server Management scripts** aim to provide a full management tool set for a **Luna Multiplayer server**.
-They allow to manage most aspects of the server
+The **Linux Management scripts** aim to provide a full management tool set for multiple **Luna Multi Player Server**.
+They allow to simply manage most aspects of the server

-  * Installing and updating mod
+  * Installing/updating LMPServer mod
-  * Creating/editing/deleting server instances (including editing the serverconfig through a commandline interface)
+  * Creating/editing/deleting/updating server instances (including editing the Settings.xml file through a commandline interface)
   * List all instances with basic information or show detailed information on a single instance
   * Starting/stopping instances including graceful shutdown if the server has not hung up
-  * Backup of game data files (instance configurations, logs, saves)
+  * Backup of game data files (instance configurations, logs, universe...)

 This wiki will guide you through the setup and usage of the tool set.
 [wiki](https://github.com/artnod78/KSP-DMP-Manager/wiki)